edumoreira1506/reactjs-base/README.md

 This project was started with [Create React App](https://github.com/facebook/create-react-app).
-I have been made some changes for start a new project, also I made one version with `react-redux` in other branch, you can see [here](https://github.com/edumoreira1506/reactjs-base/tree/react-redux).
+I have been made some changes for start a new project, in this branch, we have `react-redux` structure.

 ## Dependencies